directdemocracy-vote/doc/voting.md

 If any check fails, `S` replies "no" to `A`, with possibly some explanation why it refused her and proceed to **2.1 Registration Desk**.
 Otherwise `S`, signs both structures so that it is now `RSBbs` and `RSAas`.
 It publishes `RSAas` and will publish `RSBbs` just before `F`.
-It sends back `RSBbs + RSAas` to `A` and proceed to **2.1 Registration Desk** to possibly handle other citizen registrations.
+It sends `RSBbs + RSAas` back to `A` and proceed to **2.1 Registration Desk** to possibly handle other citizen registrations.

 ### 2.2 Registrations Check

 At this point, `F` is reached.
-Each station `S` checks from the publications that all the citizens who registered with them with a valid `RSAas` did not register in another station with a corresponding valid `RSAas`.
+Each station `S` checks from the publications that all the citizens who registered with them with a `RSAas` did not register in another station with a more recent `RSAas`.
-A valid `RSAas` is a `RSAas` publication which is not cancelled by a corresponding `ABba` publication.
-If a citizen `A` registered with another station, e.g., another `RSAas` is found with a different `S` and no corresponding `ABba`, then proceed to **2.3 Rejection**.
+If a citizen `A` registered more recently with another station, e.g., a more recent `RSAas` is found with a different `S`, then proceed to **2.3 Rejection**.
 `S` should check all its citizen registrations this way and reject all wrong ballots (if any).
 This should happen within a short delay after *deadline* as observers will start counting votes quickly.
 Once done, it is recommended that `S` clears its database to keep no record linking citizens `A` to ballots `B` for `R`.